mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ### Grow TinyPilot to $600k in annual revenue

-* **Result**: Grew TinyPilot's revenue $XXk to $XXk
+* **Result**: Quadrupled TinyPilot's monthly revenue, totalling $468k for the year
 * **Grade**: B

 $600k turned out to be a bit overly optimistic.
 At the time I was setting my 2021 goals, revenue had grown 20-200% for the previous five months.
 The month after, sales slumped and I never recaptured the rapid growth of the first few months.

-Still, $XXk is nothing to sneeze at.
+Still, $468k is nothing to sneeze at.
 It's possible that different decsions would have brought me to $600k, but nothing stands out as a blunder based on what I knew at the time.

 ### Publish six blog posts and one book

 * **Result**: Published three blog posts and zero books
 * **Grade**: D

-Writing is one of the things I most enjoy, so I'm disappointed I had so little time for it.
+Writing is one of the things I enjoy most, so I'm disappointed I had so little time for it.
 Looking back, I still wouldn't have changed how I allocated my time.

 ### Automate TinyPilot management